 2. Parc des Buttes-Chaumont

-Especially if you (like me) tend to prefer the more relaxed, sprawling, naturalistic landscaping of Romantic style parks, this is a green space to explore in the capital.
+Especially if you tend to prefer the more relaxed, sprawling, naturalistic landscaping of Romantic-style parks, this is a green space to explore in the capital.

-You can stumble on quiet little green corners, climb to high points (such as the famous “Temple of Sybille”), which is perched high on a cliffside above the artificial lake, wander across a footbridge suspended over the water, and enjoy a drink out on the terrace at the hip-yet-traditional “guinguette” (musical cafe), Rosa Bonheur (at the Botzaris metro entrance).
+You can stumble on quiet little green corners, climb to high points (such as the famous “Temple of Sybille”), which is perched high on a cliffside above the artificial lake, and wander across a 12-meter footbridge, suspended 22 meters (over 70 ft) above the water.

 A word of warning about visiting in the summer: If you’re at all crowd-averse, or are simply after a contemplative nature walk, the Buttes-Chaumont isn’t ideal in the warmer months, when nearly every available nanometer of grass is snagged by picnic-goers and sunbathers.